anoble2020/sf-toolbox_devconsole/README.md

 ## Connecting a Salesforce Org

-sf toolbox provides two primary methods for connecting to your Salesforce org: through a Chrome extension or by logging in directly via the application interface.
+sf toolbox dev console provides two primary methods for connecting to your Salesforce org: through a Chrome extension or by logging in directly via the application interface.

 ### Method 1: Using the Chrome Extension